dipjyotimetia/dipjyotimetia/README.md

 I'm a software engineer 👨‍💻 who is passionate about mobile technologies and open source.
 I'm also a tech surfer 🏄‍ and I :heart: open source!

 - 🔭 I’m currently working on Golang
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Flutter
 - 💬 Ask me about techs, cloud, coding
 - 😄 Pronouns: he/him
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dipjyotimetia/) **|**